-The DLUHC Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
-The S151 Officer, having consulted the Portfolio Holder, believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
+The DLUHC Guidance and the CIPFA Code do not prescribe a treasury management strategy for local authorities to adopt.
+The S151 Officer, having consulted the Portfolio Holder, believes that the proposed strategy represents an appropriate balance between risk management and cost effectiveness.
 Some alternative strategies, with their financial and risk management implications, are listed below.

-Alternative Impact on income and expenditure Impact on risk management Invest in a narrower range of Interest income will be lower Lower chance of losses from credit counterparties and/or for shorter related defaults, but any such losses times may be greater Invest in a wider range of Interest income will be higher Increased risk of losses from credit counterparties and/or for longer related defaults, but any such losses times may be smaller Borrow additional sums at long-term Debt interest costs will rise; this is Higher investment balance leading to fixed interest rates unlikely to be offset by higher a higher impact in the event of a investment income default; however long-term interest costs may be more certain Borrow short-term or variable loans Debt interest costs will initially be Increases in debt interest costs will instead of long-term fixed rates lower be broadly offset by rising investment income in the medium term, but long term costs may be less certain Reduce level of borrowing Saving on debt interest is likely to Reduced investment balance leading exceed lost investment income to a lower impact in the event of a default; however long-term interest costs may be less certain
+Alternative Impact on income and expenditure Impact on risk management Invest in a narrower range of Interest income may be lower Lower chance of losses from credit counterparties and/or for shorter related defaults, but any such losses times may be greater Invest in a wider range of Interest income may be higher Increased risk of losses from credit counterparties and/or for longer related defaults, but any such losses times may be smaller Borrow additional sums at long-term Debt interest costs will rise; this is Higher investment balance leading to fixed interest rates unlikely to be offset by higher a higher impact in the event of a investment income default; however long-term interest costs may be more certain Borrow short-term or variable loans Debt interest costs will initially be Increases in debt interest costs will instead of long-term fixed rates lower be broadly offset by rising investment income in the medium term, but long-term costs may be less certain Reduce level of borrowing Saving on debt interest is likely to Reduced investment balance leading exceed lost investment income to a lower impact in the event of a default; however long-term interest costs may be less certain.
+There will be an impact on Capital spend funded by borrowing which may have generated additional income itself (through NNDR or rental income etc)